pgsql-io/plusql/README.md

 # plusql2

-Similar to Oracle SQL*Plus, but, works for Postgres, MySQL &amp; SQL Server also
+Similar to Oracle's SQL*Plus(tm), but, works for Postgres, MySQL &amp; SQL Server also.